-Cascade is utilizing actual RNG projects that are described in the RNG Projects subsection, as well as actual RNG attribute offers Cascade has received for near term projections.
-For long term projections, Cascade is utilizing a 2019 ACF/ICF study on the potential of various feedstocks for Renewable Natural Gas supply 15.
+Cascade utilizes all known RNG project quantities and pricing that are described in the RNG Projects subsection, as well as actual RNG attribute offers Cascade has received for near term projections.
+For long term projections, Cascade is utilizing a 2019 ACF/ICF study on the potential of various feedstocks for Renewable Natural Gas supply14.
 Using this study, Cascade used a 50/50 blend of the High and Technical Resource Potential Scenario (Tables 39 and 40 of the study), since the Companies who are active in procuring RNG will have higher availability to RNG.
-Figure 4-4 shows the potential RNG volumes available to Cascade.
+Figure 4-5 shows the potential RNG volumes available to Cascade.
 The ACF/ICF study indicates that RNG potential may level off by 2040.
 On page 27 of the study, ICF says "the diversion of food waste from landfills may limit the long-term potential (post-2040) of landfill gas as a viable resource for RNG production."
 For the 2023 IRP, Cascade has adopted this assumption that, while existing RNG projects will continue to generate gas through the planning horizon, no new RNG projects may be added to the portfolio beyond 2040.
 To model the pricing of RNG, the Company followed the example of another regional LDC in using a forecast that does not employ a traditional supply curve because of the "lumpy" nature of RNG projects coming online.
 To that end, prices are split into two tranches.
 The first tranche, covering the first 1/3rd of projected supply, is priced at \$13/dth, while the second tranche, covering the remaining 2/3rd of supply, is priced at \$19/dth.
-In scenarios where additional supply is modeled to be available, those are priced at a third tranche not shown in Figure 4-5, where the price for RNG would be \$26/dth.
-Green Hydrogen pricing comes from market intelligence based on an article from S&P Global 16.
+In scenarios where additional supply is modeled to be available, those are priced at a third tranche not shown in Figure 4-6, where the price for RNG would be \$26/dth.
+Green Hydrogen pricing comes from market intelligence based on an article from S&P Global15.
 There is a significant amount of uncertainty regarding the potential cost and quantity of these resources, as the markets for RNG and Hydrogen are still in very early stages.
-The Company recognizes that exogenous factors may lead to increased competition for these resources.
-To this end, Cascade addresses how its Top-Ranking Candidate Portfolio would perform under a number of scenarios related to reduce availability and increased prices for these resources.
-The result of these analyses can be found in Chapter 9, Resource Integration.
+As described further in Chapter 9, Resource Integration, Cascade's modeling includes a base volume of hydrogen that can be blended with traditional natural gas and renewable natural gas to 20% of the volume16.
+Cascade continues to gather information on hydrogen blending and is aware of multiple other studies such as the California Public Utilities Commission Hydrogen Study17 as well as the Northwest Energy Efficiency Alliance Hydrogen-Ready Appliances Assessment Report18.
+While the information is helpful, Cascade recognizes that it will have to perform its own research before implementing Hydrogen in practice.